area homepage Photographs of

 Foundations show a tower to the right of the gateway, with a chapel next.
 Then the main hall with probably a kitchen,

-or outbuildings further.
-It is also likely that other buildings constructed of timber, stables etc, stood within the walls, of which no evidence now remains.
-Around 1300 the castle, now empty, was dismantled by the Bishop of Durham,
+or further outbuildings.
+It is also highly likely that other buildings constructed of timber, stables etc, stood within the walls, of which no evidence now remains.
+Around 1300 the castle, which was now empty, was dismantled by the Bishop of Durham,

 except for the chapel which was recorded as still standing in 1367.